Do Medical Alert Systems Require A Landline ?

 The mobile systems tend to come with apps, which allow caregivers and families to connect with your mobile medical alert device to see where you are, send messages, track your movements and talk to you.

 Mobile medical alert devices come in the form of phones, pendants, smartwatches and devices which can just be carried.

-It is advised in these cases to have a wireless call button, which you wear while your device is charging.
+It is advised to also have a wireless call button, which you wear while your device is charging at night.

 If you have a problem, you can press the call button, which will send a signal to the mobile device in the cradle, which will still be able to connect with the monitoring service, and an emergency operator.